tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 6.6 How many records are we examining at once? (non-normative)

-This Test would evaluate the value of `prov:wasAttributedTo` for each record, so we are applying this Test to single records, and thus this is a `SingleRecord` Test.
+This Test would evaluate the value of `prov:wasAttributedTo` for each record, so we are applying this Test to single records, and thus this is a `Single Record` Test.

 * **Resource Type** SingleRecord